Emilia sonchifolia: Distribution and habitat

+Ecology

 Emilia sonchifolia is commonly reported as a weed crop.
 In most areas, it is reported as noninvasive, however, in some cotton producing areas, it is classified as the most problematic weeds.

-It has certain effects on individual crops, such as decreases in weight of lettuce(by 70%) and mustard cabbage(by 30%), and a decreased yield of tomato fruit by 18%.
+It has certain effects on individual crops, such as decreases in weight of lettuce (by 70%) and mustard cabbage (by 30%), and a decreased yield of tomato fruit by 18%.

-The pathogens associated with Emilia sonchifolia also have effects on certain crops.
+The pathogens associated with E. sonchifolia also have effects on certain crops.
 Emilia sonchifolia is a host of Xanthomonas campestris, which causes a bacterial infection in beans in Brazil and Cuba.